Death Smiles on a Murderer: Plot

+Walter and Eva both gradually fall in love with Greta.
 Spying on a love meeting between Walter and Greta, Eva's jealousy escalates.
 In Walter's absence, she lures Greta into the villa's cellar, where she declares her hate and walls her up alive.
-She lies to Walter about an unexpected departure of Greta's - a scene concluding with a zoom on the eyes of a dark cat.
+She lies to Walter about an unexpected departure of Greta's.
 Dannick investigates Greta's disappearance, remaining clueless.

 A month later, a masquerade ball is held at the villa.
 In a party game, Eva has to guess the identities of the masked guests.
 A woman in red whose name she cannot guess puts aside her creepily deformed mask, revealing herself as Greta and vanishing.
-In disbelief, Eva checks for the body and removes the wall's bricks with an axe, when the dark cat jumps through the opening at her face and runs up the stairs, where Greta appears, smiling.
+In disbelief, Eva checks for the body, when the dark cat jumps through the wall opening at her face and runs up the stairs, where Greta appears, smiling.
 Eva follows her, and Greta's face suddenly turns into that of a rotten corpse.
 She chases Eva up into the attic, from where she falls to her death, screaming.
-Her fractured body is discovered by Walter and the guests in front of the entrance.

 Herbert, Walter's father, returns for Eva's funeral.
 During the ceremony, he catches a glimpse of Greta standing in the distance, which causes him to have a flashback to 1906: Greta dies in childbirth and Franz points his finger at him in accusation.

-After Eva's funeral, Herbert stays behind to visit Greta's grave, where he looks at her photograph.
+After Eva's funeral, Herbert stays behind to visit Greta's grave.
 Greta comes up from behind and reminds him of their baby's prenatal death.
 When she asks for a kiss, her face again suddenly turns rotten.
 Herbert, terrified, attempts to escape.
-He seeks refuge inside a crypt, whose door suddenly shuts tight, trapping him.
-Eva's freshly laid corpse slowly gets up and walks towards him.
-Only a wide shot of the cemetery is shown as Herbert's drawn-out cry is heard from inside.
+He seeks refuge inside a crypt.
+When the door suddenly shuts tight, Eva's freshly laid corpse slowly gets up and walks towards him.